fhasnur/fhasnur/README.md

 - 🚀 I'm a *web enthusiast* and enjoyed developing websites using  *javascript*.
-- 🌱 Currently learning about *fullstack web development*, *artificial intelligence* and everything 😅
+- 🌱 Currently learning about *fullstack web development*, *augmented reality* and everything 😅
 - ⚡ Fun fact: like something new, especially about *technology* and very enthusiastic to learn it
 <!-- - ❤ I love coding and design
  -->